Bandidos MC criminal allegations and incidents in Australia: Victoria

 A man was arrested after police seized steroids and a loaded firearm during a raid of the Bandidos Melbourne chapter clubhouse on 1 August 2019.
 A property in Doveton was also searched as part of an operation by Echo Taskforce, a police group assigned to bikie-related crimes.

 Western Australia

 The Bandidos established their first branch in Western Australia by patching-over a Rock Machine chapter in Perth on 20 October 2013.

 The vice-president of the Bandidos' Perth chapter was charged with drug and driving offences after he was arrested by police following a high-speed chase in Munster on 12 June 2014.
 The chapter president was arrested at Perth Airport on 16 June 2014 and charged with possessing a prohibited drug with intent to sell or supply.

 The Perth Bandidos chapter patched over to the Rebels in June 2017 after senior Rebels members came to an amicable agreement with the Bandidos' eastern states-based leadership.

-The club tho has rebuilt in the western state now having 4 chapters and around 60 members.